 Assessment of nonsuicidal self-injury, as for suicidal behavior, is essential before treatment begins.

 Facilitating discussion of the self-injury with the patient is essential to adequate assessment and helps physicians plan treatment.
 Physicians can facilitate such discussions by doing the following:

-Determining what type of injury and how many types of injury the patient has inflicted
+Determining what type of self-injury and how many types of self-injury the patient has inflicted

 Determining how often nonsuicidal self-injury occurs and how long it has been occurring